TheArturthur/CoppermindScraper/Cosmere/Nafti.md

 ## Appearance and Personality
 The Uvara are noted as having "long, limber bodies".
-They wear shells in their hair that are not found elsewhere on Roshar, and monochrome robes.
+They wear shells in their hair that are not found elsewhere on Roshar and monochrome robes.

 ## History
 [[Hoid\|Hoid]] related the story of a ship named the *[[Wandersail\|Wandersail]]*, captained by King [[Derethil\|Derethil]], to [[Kaladin\|Kaladin]].
 The ship attempted to sail through a [[Highstorm\|highstorm]] on the open seas and was wrecked on the uncharted islands of the Uvara.
 The Uvara initially seemed like a peaceful people, but Derethil soon realized that they violently killed each other if they made any kind of mistake, in fear of displeasing their emperor.